TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    :meth:`__le__` and :meth:`__ge__` are each other's reflection, and :meth:`__eq__` and :meth:`__ne__` are their own reflection.
-   If the operands are of different types, and right operand's type is a direct or indirect subclass of the left operand's type, the reflected method of the right operand has priority, otherwise the left operand's method has priority.
+   If the operands are of different types, and right operand's type is a direct or indirect subkundi of the left operand's type, the reflected method of the right operand has priority, otherwise the left operand's method has priority.
 Virtual subclassing is not considered.